elatov/elatov.github.io/_posts/2013-01-25-rhcsa-and-rhce-chapter-5-networking.md

     rhel02.localdomain.com has address 98.124.198.1

-Notice that my DNS server actually has an entry for rhel02 but it&#8217;s pointing to **IP** 98.124.198.1.
+Notice that my DNS server actually has an entry for rhel02 but it's pointing to **IP** 98.124.198.1.
 Now the important response is from **getent**, in our case we get the following;

     [root@rhel01 ~]# getent hosts rhel02
     192.168.2.101 rhel02.localdomain.com rhel02